 Themes

-Memory, translation, tension
+Memory, translation, torsion

 Methods